Package 'gfwr'

 encounter_types

 Only useful when event_type = "ENCOUNTER".
 Filters for types of vessels during the encounter.
-A vector with any combination of: "CARRIER-FISHING", "FISHING-CARRIER", "FISHING-SUPPORT", "SUPPORT-FISHING"
+A vector with any combination of: "CARRIER-FISHING", "FISHING-CARRIER", "FISHING-SUPPORT", "SUPPORT-FISHING".

 confidences